 Is Boat Insurance Required?

 Boaters often want to know whether they have to carry boat insurance to enjoy the water.
-The answer is that boat insurance can be required for a variety of reasons.
+Boat insurance is sometimes required for a variety of reasons.
 For example, some states require that you have liability coverage.
 Marinas may require you to have boat insurance in order to dock your boat there.
 Additionally, if you take out a loan to buy a boat, the lender will most likely require that you purchase boaters insurance.

 How Much Boat Insurance Do I Need?